#

 }

 The challenge in creating the sales transaction arises from the fact that the output containing the payment is not yet created at the time of building the transaction.
-This is a problem because, in order to evaluate an expression on the Bitcoin Computer, either a smart object or a revision of an existing smart object is required for all parameters of the call.
+To handle such scenarios the Bitcoin Computer provides a feature called mocking.
+A mock is a class that has the properties _id

-The following code shows the class to create the payment mock as well as Seller creating a new instance with the standard Javascript new keyword.
+The following code shows the class to create the payment mock as well as Seller creating a new instance with the standard Javascript new

 class PaymentMock {